 This boom suffers no restrictions from a limited potential for short-term acceleration since both stages are now expanding in long-term style.
 Both acceleration factors can mount to maxima and remain at the summits with da’ and da” both zero.
 Further variations of the price spread thus depend exclusively upon dR, and this becomes negative as the surplus expansion gives place to a basic expansion.
 When the prices begin to fall to effect the continual reduction of the price spread, there follows sooner or later the final crash.
 Speculative embarrassment makes both da’ and da” negative, to augment the rate of contraction of the price spread and intensify the embarrassment.
 Assets are frozen and then liquidated in a great drop of prices.
 Worse, there is no recovery; for the remainder of the cycle should be a basic expansion which our ill-adapted economies transform into a depression.
 [CWL 15, 161]

 Ray Dalio’s use of the word template reminds us of the word framework.
-Lonergan provides an double-circuited, credit-centered image of interdependent rates of flow – an imagic framework– leading us to an insight yielding a scientific understanding of the relations among current, interdependent, mutually conditioning rates of flows – a dynamic framework.
+Lonergan provides a double-circuited, credit-centered image of interdependent rates of flow – an imagic framework– leading us to an insight yielding a scientific understanding of the relations among current, interdependent, mutually conditioning rates of flows – a dynamic dynamic framework.
 In particular, our framework indicates precisely the dealings of borrowing and lending about which Dalio also has much to say.

 A systematic explanation, then, requires a normative theoretical framework.
 The basic terms and relations of such a framework would specify the distinctions and correlations that articulate the causes, which are not necessarily visible, of events that are apparent to all.
 The framework would thus stand to the ordinary apprehension of the booms and slumps of the trade cycle in much the same way that the explanatory grasp of acceleration as the second derivative of a continuous function of distance and time stands to the ordinary, commonsense grasp of what it is to be going faster.
 [CWL 15, Editors’ Introduction lv]